floooh/oryol/code/Modules/IO/README.md

 Before attempting to load data, the IO module must be initialized by calling the IO::Setup() function.
-IO::Setup() takes an IOSetup object as argument which allows to register the initial set of filesystems and assigns.
+IO::Setup() takes an IOSetup object as argument which allows to define the initial set of filesystems and assigns.

-The following code associates the HTTP filesystem with the 'http' scheme, defines an assign 'data:' which points to a web server:
+The following code associates the HTTP filesystem with the 'http' scheme and defines an assign 'data:' which points to a web server:

 ```cpp
 #include "IO/IO.h"